8bitgentleman/roam-custom-theme/roam-js/README.md

 - ### bulletpath.js <a name = "bulletpath"></a>
     CSS and usibility modifications to the infamous bulletpath JS hack by Azlen Elza

+- ### alias-selection.js <a name = "alias"></a>
+    Right-Click menu plugin: Converts the selected text in a block into an alias.
+To use select text in a block then select the plugin from the right clicke block menu.
+The new alias can then be pasted anywhere.

+- ### htmlTableToRoam.js <a name = "table"></a>
+    Right-Click menu plugin: Converts an HTML table copied to the clipboard into a Roam Table format.
+To use select the table text from a webpage ([this table](https://www.w3schools.com/html/html_tables.asp) used for testing) then in roam select the plugin from the right click block menu.

 ## ⛏️ Built Using <a name = "built_using"></a>
 - javascript